Volume 4 Issue 2 (2024)

 Read More

-Published in Vol 4 Issue 2, 2024
+Written by Junji Tagami Published in Vol 4 Issue 2, 2024

 As transcatheter aortic valve implantation (TAVI) expands to patients with lower surgical risk, reliable prediction of post-procedural outcomes is increasingly critical.
 Although the effects of gender and atrial fibrillation (AF) on prognosis have been studied individually, their combined influence remains largely unexplored.
 This retrospective, multicenter study analyzed 1,088 patients who underwent TAVI between May 2010 and February 2020 at three Japanese hospitals.
 Participants were classifie